Arrival in Norway - COVID-19

 Other secondhand shops are Sirkulus, Transit, NMS Gjenbruk.
 Outside of the city centre you can find Brukom (at Heggstadmoen), NLM Gjenbruk (at Saupstadsenteret).

-2. NTNU will cover the 500 NOK/night charge for the quarantine hotel stay for all our international students.
-We can not, however, cover any additional expenses that may arise as a result of Covid-19 and infection control measures (e.g. rent payments for unsued accommodations etc.).
+2. NTNU will cover the 500 NOK/night quarantine hotel charge for all our international students who need to spend time in a quarantine hotel.
+We can not, however, cover any additional expenses that may arise as a result of Covid-19 and infection control measures (e.g. rent payments for unused accommodations etc.).

 When you check in to your assigned hotel, tell staff at reception that you are a student at NTNU.
 You will have full-board accommodation at the hotel during the quarantine - in other words, you will receive three meals a day during your stay.

-The individual cost for this stay is normally NOK 500,- per day at the hotel (5000,- in total).
-NTNU will cover this cost for our new students.
-NTNU will cover the cost only once, for new international students, meaning that if you for any reason leave Norway and return, you will have to cover the second quarantine hotel stay yourself.
+The individual cost for this stay is normally NOK 500,- per day at the hotel.
+NTNU will refund this cost for our new students.
+NTNU will cover the cost only once, for new international students who are required to quarantine upon entry.
+If you for any reason leave Norway and return, you will have to cover subsequent stays yourself.

-Only expenses up to NOK 500,- per day at appointed hotels will be covered by NTNU.
+Only the required charge of NOK 500,- per night at appointed hotels will be covered by NTNU.
 No other costs will be covered, and it is not possible to book other hotels or private accommodation for your quarantine.

 - Before leaving, familiarize yourself with the FHI's travel advice for travelling to and from Norway.